Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 Chapter 5
 Endpoints are services such as servers, desktops, laptops, mobile devices, or IoT  devices.
 EDR provides continuous monitoring of endpoints.

-TPM - trusted platform module
+TPM - trusted platform module is a chip included with many desktops, laptops, and some mobile devices and it supports full disk encryption, a secure boot process, and supports remote attestation.